 3730 East Indian School Road

 Your eyes can't help but be drawn to either of its chalkboard-painted walls at this cozy Arcadia spot, which

 Under normal circumstances, playing around with a Glock 9mm or AR-15 assault rifle after downing a few potent adult beverages isn’t a recommended activity by any means.
 If you happen to be hanging out at Modern Round, however,

-Bonus Round co-owners James Goshow and Jacob Rendel are both avowed geeks and designed their spot to be a haven and hub for nerd culture, including hosting events like Dungeons and Dragons sessions, cosplay get-togethers, and gaming tournaments.
+Bonus Round co-owners James Goshow and Jacob Rendel are both avowed geeks and designed the spot as a haven and hub for nerd culture, with events like Dungeons and Dragons sessions, cosplay get-togethers, and gaming tournaments.
 And as Rendel told us last year, that’s what sets the place apart from other spots on this list.
 “Our arcade game [lineup] isn't nearly as decked out or as extensive as

 If you like this story, consider signing up for our email newsletters.